mastercuber55/Cube2D-Engine/docs/Documentation.md

 which can be `import`ed in [wren] as `MOUSE_BUTTON` and be used like `MOUSE_BUTTON["LEFT"]` cuz I don't want you to import every single enum manually like `import "raylib" for MOUSE_BUTTON_LEFT, MOUSE_BUTTON_RIGHT, MOUSE_BUTTON_MIDDLE, MOUSE_BUTTON_SIDE, MOUSE_BUTTON_EXTRA, MOUSE_BUTTON_FORWARD, MOUSE_BUTTON_BACK`

+## How to use classes?

+As you may have noticed in [Cube2D.hpp], all the classes and functions have been wrapped in `namespace Engine` but I was a little lazy to let you be able to do `Engine.Rect` for equivelent of `Engine::Rect`

+So you do it as following instead.

+### Classes

+`import "Cube2D" for Scene, Rect`

+### Functions

+`import "Cube2D" for Engine`

+You don't need another line for this just prepend `Engine, ` to the statement used for classes such as `import "Cube2D" for Engine, Scene, Rect`

+And use the functions like

+`Engine.WhatEverFunction()`

+### Others

+Its same for all modules.

+You just need to learn keywords, like `Engine` from "Cube2D"
+- `RL` from `raylib`
+- `RM` from `raymath`

 ## What Cube2D Engine Doesn't Bind?

 Q: Wait, what?
 I thought Cube2D Engine binds everything from those files.